 Generally, I'm attracted to bi or bi-curious or queer-identified women, but I love straight women too - especially those who don't rely heavily on traditional gender roles.
 This doesn't mean I won't hold the door open for you.
 In fact, I will, but it does mean I want to be with a woman who will hold the door open for me too.
 Chivalry is not dead; it's just been re-invented, and it isn't something just men are supposed to do.
 In short, I prefer to date forward-thinking women.

 These days, my dating palette has quite a few colors on it.
 I'm definitely interested in making new friends.
 If you simply want to pal around with a new person, but without the pressure of calling it a date, I can do that easily over supper or a couple beers or while making art or whatever.
 I have an uncanny ability to stick to clear boundaries.
 I can also date short-term, which can include a lover component or not; do not let that be confused with casual sex.
 I'm not into that.
 Being a respectful lover is way different than casual sex.
-I am also open to finding a life partner and have kids eventually.
+I also want to find a life partner and have kids eventually.
 If you want to date me long term, then that ought to be what you want too.

 If I ever "settle down," it won't look at all like the white-picket fence story that many folks seem to want.
 I prefer some kind of "alterna-ship," a partnership that stands, with great bravery, outside this white-picket box.